Vishal73040/BotBrowser/profiles/README.md

 # BotBrowser Profiles

-**Academic Framework for Browser Environment Simulation**
+Academic Framework for Browser‑Environment Simulation.

-⚠️ **Academic Research:** Profile examples are for authorized compatibility research only.
-Use in controlled environments with proper institutional approval.

-In BotBrowser, everything starts with a profile for controlled research environments.
+In BotBrowser, everything starts with a profile.
 Research consistency and compatibility depend on proper profile configuration.

 ## What Are Profiles?